Gender Pay Gap Reporting 2022

 Mean averages are useful because they place the same value on every number they use, giving a good overall indication of the gender pay gap, but very large or small pay rates can dominate and distort the answer.

 The second key driver reflects the lower representation of women at senior levels within the organisation and especially our difficulty in recruiting women in operations, technical and engineering disciplines.
-However, whilst just over 4 years ago we had 0% female representation in our Senior Management Team, we now have 20%.
-Our next area of focus continues to be middle management.
+However, whilst just over 5 years ago we had 0% female representation in our Senior Management Team, we now have 10% and will focus on how this can be grown.
+We are also focusing on growing female representation in middle management.

 Median averages are useful to indicate what the ‘typical’ situation is i.e. in the middle of an organisation and are not distorted by very large or small pay rates.

-Once again shift working allowances were the key driver in the gap and excluding these anti-social working payments the gap was actually -7.5% (i.e. the middle paid female was paid more than the middle paid male).
+When we exclude anti-social working payments the gap was -20.5%, demonstrating the middle paid female was paid more than the middle paid male.

-As achievement of bonus payments is based on various business performance metrics, after a decent trading year the number of employees receiving a bonus grew and female employees still faired better than their male counterparts.
+As achievement of bonus payments is based on various business performance metrics, after a tough trading year the number of employees receiving a bonus fell to less than 2% of the workforce.
+Of those receiving a bonus, 2.8% were female and 1.7% were male.

 QuartileLowerLower middleUpper middleUpper